albertodesouza/genomics/FROGAncestryCalc/tools/README.md

 **What it does:**
 1. Checks for existing VCF files in specified directory
 2. Downloads missing VCF files for chromosomes 1-22 and X (if needed)
-3. Concatenates all chromosomes
+3. Checks for cached extracted SNPs (reuses if found)
-4. Extracts only the 55 target SNPs
+4. Concatenates all chromosomes (if cache not found)
-5. Optionally filters for specific samples
+5. Extracts only the 55 target SNPs and caches result
-6. Converts to FROGAncestryCalc format
+6. Optionally filters for specific samples
-7. Cleans up intermediate files (unless `-k` is used)
+7. Converts to FROGAncestryCalc format

 **Examples:**
 ```bash